trubyroid/simple-wsgi-serv/README.md

-# simple-wsgi-server
+# simple-wsgi

-It returns important historical figure from race which you requested.
+This server will return important historical figure from race which you will request.
 Project based on **Doctor Who** universe.